 EU Britizens is a group of experienced and dedicated professionals affected by Brexit aiming to help British Citizens’ legal cases going before the Court of Justice of the European Union in order to win back our European Citizenship rights to vote, live, work, study and retire in the European Union as well as keeping Freedom of Movement in the EU.

 Website: EU Britizens

-Parenting is always an adventure, but parenting far from family and friends - and trying to blend different languages and cultures – can feel overwhelming.
-Message is a diverse, supportive community of English-speaking families living in and around Paris with one key goal: to help each other feel at home.
+Parenting is always an adventure but trying to blend different languages and cultures can sometimes feel overwhelming.
+Message Paris is a diverse, supportive community of English-speaking families living in and around Paris with one key goal: to help each other feel at home.
+We offer ressources and support for all ages and all stages of the parenting journey.
 With hundreds of annual events, workshops and support offerings, Message provides a community where you always belong.
-Find out more at www.messageparis.org.

-Riviera Lifeline is a non-profit, non-denominational organisation serving the Var and the Alpes Maritimes.
+Riviera Lifeline is a non-profit, non-denominational organisation serving the Var and the Alpes-Maritimes.
 Our volunteers help seniors to continue independent lives across the French Riviera for example visiting seniors at home, lending a sympathetic ear and offering companionship.
 We can usually be found at The Grange on Thursdays and the third Saturday each month.
-However, in the current health crisis we are shut to the public.
-We look forward to reopening.
-Please contact us for details. which we can help you, your family and those dear to you.

 Tel: 04 89 82 68 51